-2. FUNDING CAP FOR UNIFORM ANNUAL CHARGE
+2. FUNDING CAP FOR UNIFORM CHARGES

-Section 21 of the Local Government (Rating) Act 2002 requires that certain rates must not exceed 30% of total rates revenue.
-Those rates include Uniform Annual General Charges and Target Rates that are set on a uniform basis.
-The threshold for levying rates under the 30% limit is referred to as the Funding Cap.
+Section 21 of the Local Government (Rating) Act 2002 requires that revenue from certain rates must not exceed 30% of total rates revenue.
+Those rates include Uniform Annual General Charges and Targeted Rates that are set on a uniform basis.

-For the purposes of calculating the Funding Cap, uniform charges that are levied on the district as a whole are included in the calculation.
 Council is not in breach of the Funding Cap for this Annual Plan.
-The Funding Cap for the 2014/15 is 20.9% (26.9% before Section 101(3)(b) adjustment).
+The uniform charges for 2014/15 are 20.9% (26.9% before Section 101(3)(b) adjustment), of the total rates revenue.